-2) Ventilator associated Pneumonia Develops after Admission
+Completation attributed provider.
+2) Ventilator associated Pneumonia Develops after Admission A patient may be admitted with one type of pneumonia

 A patient may be admitted with one type of pneumonia (e.g., code J13, Pneumonia due to Streptococcus pneumonia) and subsequently develop VAP.
 In this instance, the principal diagnosis would be the appropriate code from categories J12-J18 for the pneumonia diagnosed at the time of admission.
 Code J95.851, Ventilator associated pneumonia, would be assigned as an additional diagnosis when the provider has also documented the presence of ventilator associated pneumonia.